Willibrord

 Willibrord (Villibrordus; c.
-658 – 7 November AD 739) was an Anglo-Saxon missionary and saint, known as the "Apostle to the Frisians" in the modern Netherlands.
-He became the first bishop of Utrecht and died at Echternach, Luxembourg.
+658 – 7 November AD 739) was an Anglo-Saxon monk, bishop, and missionary.
+He became the first Bishop of Utrecht in what is now the Netherlands, dying at Echternach in Luxembourg, and is known as the "Apostle to the Frisians".

 Early life

 His father, named Wilgils or Hilgis, was styled by Alcuin as a Saxon of Northumbria.

-Newly converted to Christianity, Wilgils entrusted his son as an oblate to the Abbey of Ripon, and withdrew from the world, constructing a small oratory, near the mouth of the Humber, dedicated to Saint Andrew.
+Newly converted to Christianity, Wilgils entrusted his son as an oblate to Ripon Abbey, and withdrew from the world, constructing a small oratory, near the mouth of the Humber, dedicated to Saint Andrew.
 The king and nobles of the district endowed him with estates until he was at last able to build a church, over which Alcuin afterwards ruled.

 Willibrord grew up under the influence of Wilfrid, Bishop of York.
 Later he joined the Benedictines.
-He spent the years between the ages of 20 and 32 in the Abbey of Rath Melsigi, in County Carlow, Ireland, which was a centre of European learning in the 7th century.
+He spent the years between the ages of 20 and 32 in the Abbey of Rath Melsigi, in County Carlow in southern Ireland, which was a centre of European learning in the 7th century.